sudeeprp/default-coding/modeling-needed-capabilities.md

 The customer needs

-- what?
-- what?
+- Live display of count
+- ability to staff billing stations

 for ensuring quick service

-It needs to be `what?`
+Count needs to differentiate between visitors and staff

+Accuracy: 100 visitors will be reported between 95 and 105, in a period of 3 hours

+Valid = visitors ; Invalid = staff

 It needs to be `what?`